Tromsø, Norway is one of the most breathtaking places I’ve ever been.

 The reason many tourists go to Tromsø is to try their luck catching the Northern Lights.
 If you went all the way there, it’d be foolish not to go!
 This was absolutely the highlight of our trip and is not to be missed.
 There are tons of tour companies to choose from and you can check out our experiences here.

-Eating and drinking in Norway is expensive.
+Eating and drinking in Norway are expensive.
 Like really, really expensive.
 That said, everywhere we ate was delicious.
 If you are gluten free, you will eat well!
 The grocery store had a huge gluten free section and every restaurant was incredibly accommodating.

 Skippergata 11, 9008 Tromsø